rotarucalin/ha-marstek/README.md

 2. Verify the device is online in the Marstek app
 3. Reload the integration from the UI
 4. Check if Open API is still enabled

+**Note on data caching**: The integration caches the last known good values for each data section for up to 3 minutes (6 polling cycles at 30s intervals).
+If the device is briefly unreachable, entities will continue to show their last known values rather than becoming unavailable.
+After 3 minutes without a successful response, entities will report as unavailable.

 ### Enable Debug Logging